shokiami/bigfoot/README.txt

 java Main products.csv

 The program will print out a breakdown of every products emissions, and create a new table called <tablename>-results.csv with these emmissions.
+You can also specify the output table by giving a second parameter. java Main products.csv output.csv